If you’re considering learning Machine Learning (ML), read these top 4 reasons NOT to learn machine learning.

 WHAT: This is really a re-emphasis or it builds on the earlier points of that.
 I assume that if you’re learning machine learning, you want to get a job in data science.
 You think you’re going to be a data scientist.
 You think you’re going to enjoy that because it’s the sexiest job of the 21st century.
 But any one of those three things could be wrong.

 But people are just not happy and it’s not nice seeing people do that.
-And they’re like, wow, this money cannot buy back the happiness by doing this.
-Thinking of reverse engineering – you have to figure out, like tapping into who you are as a person and figuring out, OK, what is the impact I want to have with my life?
+And they’re like, wow, this money cannot buy back happiness by doing this.
+Thinking of reverse engineering, you have to figure it out yourself.
+It’s like tapping into who you are as a person and figuring out.
+What is the impact I want to have with my life?
 And what lifestyle do I want to live and how do I want to change the world?

-Then finding opportunities and rules that act as a vehicle – a pathway by which you can do those things, and have those things.
-And then once you’ve identified what that is, figure out the expertise and what you need in order to get there.
+Then find opportunities and rules that act as a vehicle.
+Use it as a pathway by which you can do those things, and have those things.
+Once you’ve identified what that is, figure out the expertise and what you need in order to get there.

 Now chances are if it’s in the data space, learning machine learning is going to be a part of that.
 But becoming a data machine learning expert and implementing for 15 years, not necessarily what’s going to be on the bill of other types of data science.

 THE SOLUTION: Just listen to your heart.
 It starts with a goal in mind and then try to figure out you want to learn machine learning.
 But how much do you need to know?
 And just keep a pulse on that.